The Directing Change Mentoring Program has been developed to address the underrepresentation of people with disability in Australian boardrooms.

 - connect to a peer group of leaders with disability who are on the same journey as you;

-- access expert mentoring resources and support provided by Australian Network on Disability.
+- access expert mentoring resources and support provided by Australian Disability Network.

 By supporting you to participate in this program, your organisation will be taking practical steps towards showing leadership in areas such as: